myKlovr Hopes to Replace Human College Counselors with Bots

 Among myKlovr’s offerings are many of the things human college advisors also offer.
 These offerings include access to a comprehensive college finder designed to equip students with all the information they need to apply to schools that match their interests, needs, and aspirations; a parent account that offers data showing viable options; and a dashboard that helps users make the most of myKlovr by providing quick access their college readiness plan.

-Optimism about MyKlovr’s Potential
+Optimism About the Potential

 Kenneth Volet, Global President of myKlovr, is optimistic about myKlovr’s potential: “I believe we have something unique to offer the marketplace.
 MyKlovr’s current state and its potential go far beyond any product or service that is presently on the marketplace.”
 Notably, Volet was recently brought on to the myKlovr team to lead operations and help build the brand.
 Volet arrives with a strong background in senior management, technical research, and systems operations and has worked for several other SaaS (Software as a Service”) companies, including RantNetwork Inc., Seagate Software Inc. and Gentia Software, Plc.